EdGE Activities for At Home Kids and Families

 Learn the alphabet in a new way – American Sign Language!

-Spectrum Internet Services is offering free internet for 60 days to households with a K-12 student in the home and have not subscribed to their internet services within the last 30 days to help aid online learning during this Covid19 crisis.
-Call 855-243-8892
+Spectrum Internet Services offers free internet for 60 days to households with a K-12 student in the home that has not subscribed to their internet services within the last 30 days to help aid online learning during this Covid-19 crisis—Call 855-243-8892 for more information.

-How to set up ZOOM for parents and students.
+How to set up a ZOOM for parents and students.

-Joe Wicks, famous for his Body Coach videos, is bringing a live P.E. class to kids every morning at 9:00 am.
-You can visit him on his YouTube Channel for a half hour of workout fun.
+Joe Wicks, famous for his Body Coach videos, is bringing a live P.E. class to kids every morning at 9 am.
+You can visit him on his YouTube Channel for a half-hour of workout fun.